willeswa/willies.com/src/pages/ultimate-guide-for-authentication-in-django-rest.md

 ...
 ```

 Finally, we can run our `migrations`.
 Speaking of migrations.
 Remember when I told you not run migrations at first?
-Well, it is is because it is <a href="https://docs.djangoproject.com/en/3.0/topics/auth/customizing/#using-a-custom-user-model-when-starting-a-project">recommended</a> to point your `AUTH_USER_MODEL` to the custom User model before running your initial migrations.
+Well, it is because it is <a href="https://docs.djangoproject.com/en/3.0/topics/auth/customizing/#using-a-custom-user-model-when-starting-a-project">recommended</a> to point your `AUTH_USER_MODEL` to the custom User model before running your initial migrations.

 If you are looking to customize the User model mid project, you should look at this <a href="https://docs.djangoproject.com/en/3.0/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project">section of the documentation</a>.